 PBL Exchange (UK) Limited was incorporated as a private limited company with Companies House of England and Wales on November 19, 2009.
 The company is a wholly-owned subsidiary of Prime Bank PLC.
 The Company commenced its operation on August 02, 2010 with 3 (three) Branches located at Brick Lane of London, Coventry Road of Birmingham and North Oldham of Manchester.
 The registered office is located at 16 Brick Lane, London E1 6RF.

-s Т Operation of the company closed in June 2022 and it is scheduled to be dissolved by March 2025. v) PBL Finance (Hong Kong) Limited: T DE T Manice (Hong Kong) Emiteur PBL Finance (Hong Kong) Limited, a fully owned subsidiary of Prime Bank PLC, was incorporated on April 7, 2011 with Companies Registries of Hong Kong.
+Operation of the company closed in June 2022 and it is scheduled to be dissolved by March 2025.

+v) PBL Finance (Hong Kong) Limited:

+PBL Finance (Hong Kong) Limited, a fully owned subsidiary of Prime Bank PLC, was incorporated on April 7, 2011 with Companies Registries of Hong Kong.
 It operates under Money Lending License issued by Honorable Court of Hong Kong.
 It has commenced its operation from September 1, 2011 in Hong Kong and has its registered and principal place of business located at Unit 1201, 12th Floor, Taurus Building, Nos 21A and 21B Granville Road, Tsim Sha Tsui, Kowloon, Hong Kong.
-The principal activities of the company are money lending in Hong Kong and providing services like advising/confirmation of documentary documentary credits & collection/negotiation/discounting of documents. c) Any restrictions, or other major impediments, on transfer of funds or regulatory capital within Not applicable Quantitative d) the group.
-The aggregate amount of disclosure u) capital deficiencies in all subsidiaries not included in the consolidation that are deducted and the name(s) of such subsidiaries.
+The principal activities of the company are money lending in Hong Kong and providing services like advising/ confirmation of documentary credits & collection/negotiation/discounting of documents.

+of documents.
+Any restrictions, or other major impediments, on transfer of funds or regulatory capital within the group.
 Not applicable